journal-club/wiki-data/campus/audi/movies.md

 <!-- TITLE: List of Movies Screened in the Auditorium -->
 <!-- SUBTITLE: List of movies, sorted by date of screening.   -->

 Movie screenings in the auditorium are organised by RAF.
 They usually happen on Saturdays at 8PM.
+Till date, only Hindi movies have been screened in the auditorium by the institute.

 # Academic Year 2018-19
 <center>